 There are TWO parts in the recovery procedure, Site Server recovery, and Site Database recovery.
 More details about recovery – through TechNet documentation.

 Site Database recovery behavior varies with SQL Server Change Tracking Retention Period and Site Database recovery scenarios.
 More details about SQL Server Change Tracking Retention Period and Site Database Recovery Scenarios.

 The site server recovery options :: (a) We can recover a site server from an existing ConfigMgr backup set. (b) Reinstall the site server. (c) If setup has detected an existing site installation on this computer, site server recovery settings are disabled.

 The Site Database recovery options :: (a) We can recover the site database from an existing ConfigMgr backup set. (b) Create a new database for this site. (c) You can specify that the site database was manually recovered by using a different method. (d) You can skip database recovery when the site database recovery when site database was unaffected by the disaster.

-I’ve completed the rebuild of the server with same name, path, Drive letters and Patch level.
-Also, installed and configured IIS, DotNet 4, SQL and WSUS prior to the start of the recovery process.
+I’ve completed the rebuild of the server with the same name, path, Drive letters, and Patch level.
+Also, installed and configured IIS, DotNet 4, SQL, and WSUS prior to the start of the recovery process.